Violant of Bar: Context

-During the fourteenth century, part of a woman's identity was what men she was attached to, whether that was her father, husband, or even father-in-law or brother.
+During the fourteenth century, part of a woman's identity was what man she was attached to, whether that was her father, husband, or even father-in-law or brother.
 Royal women had more opportunities to use these connections to have their own access to politics, power, and autonomy that most other women could only dream of.
 Scholars from the Middle Ages have put many women in a bad view, claiming that women are vain, lustful, weak, irrational, instable, immoral, frivolous, deceitful, and capricious, although women were often entrusted with important duties such as managing the estate and raising the children.
 If women had their intelligence acknowledged, it would be spun to make them out to be cunning and devious.

 Since royal women were more known about, they endured more criticism, but at the same time they had more important, often political, duties such as attending political conferences and advising decisions in matrimonial politics.
 As Queen of Aragon, Violant of Bar would have been expected to travel with King John and participate in the Parliamentary Councils in Aragon.
 It was also expected, and common to see the Queen active in her role of politics and to perform her duties within the household.
 Queenship was a little different in Iberia than the rest of Europe, since the queen had so many political, as well as domestic duties.
 Many philosophers and writers have likened the role of queenship in Iberia to that of the Queen piece in chess, since both run around all over the place, performing many tasks, using advantages and minimizing weaknesses.

 Although women commonly endured criticism, they were a pivotal figure in the family structure, as women would serve as a guardian of a child, inherit assets and had the freedom to donate assets to other family members.
 It was not uncommon that women would interact with money as both creditors and debtors, and some women managed several investments that included their property, as well as their husbands and children's property.